MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 - Network Controller node certificate.
 A certificate on each Network Controller VM for inter-node authentication.
 To renew Network Controller node certificates, see [Renew node certificates](#renew-node-certificates).

 > [!WARNING]
 > Don't let these certificate expire.
 Renew them before expiry to avoid any authentication issues.
 Also, don't remove any existing expired certificates before renewing them.
-To find out the expiration date of a certificate, see [View certificate expiry](#view-certificate-expiry), below.
+To find out the expiration date of a certificate, see [View certificate expiry](#view-certificate-expiry).

 ## View certificate expiry